antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Data formats **SHOULD** be chosen based on there suitability for the data being represented and their interoperability.

 In general, data formats **SHOULD** be as open as possible.
-Similar to technologies, proprietary data formats can become obsolete or expensive to maintain limiting their long term availability.
+Similar to technologies, proprietary data formats can become obsolete or expensive to maintain, limiting their long term availability.

 Sources:

 * [APIs - Just Use the Web - GDS Service Manual](https://www.gov.uk/service-manual/making-software/apis.html#just-use-the-web)
 * [APIs - Choosing Appropriate Formats - GDS Service Manual](https://www.gov.uk/service-manual/user-centred-design/choosing-appropriate-formats.html)

-### [1.9] Where appropriate, APIs **SHOULD** favour proven and open source alternatives over experimental or proprietary, alternatives
+### [1.9] Where appropriate, APIs **SHOULD** favour proven and open source alternatives over experimental, or proprietary, alternatives

-A experimental or immature technology may be discontinued.
+An experimental or immature technology may be discontinued.
 If resources are not available to reimplement the features that technology provided, the API may be degraded or cease to function.
 Similarly, if proprietary technology is used and is no longer supported or open sourced, it will become obsolete and incompatible with newer technologies.

 Ongoing, variable licensing costs may force the removal of a proprietary technology.
 If resources are not available to reimplement the features that technology provided, the API may be degraded or cease to function.

-Each time a technology is changed it may introduce new dependencies and constraints, such as needing to remove a feature that the new technology cannot provide itself.
-New bugs may be introduced, potentially across the API.
-Such changes introduce change, which impact on the consistency of the API.
+Each time a technology is changed it may introduce new dependencies and constraints, such as needing to remove a feature that the new technology cannot provide.
+Such changes impact on the consistency of the API and may introduce new bugs.

 Sources: